Almost 12 years ago, the nation watched as 16-year-old Jessica Watson set sail around the world in her bright pink yacht, Ella’s Pink Lady.

-After 210 days alone at sea, Jessica sailed back into Sydney Harbour a national hero and the youngest person to complete a solo, unassisted and non-stop trip around the world.
+After 210 days alone at sea, Watson sailed back into Sydney Harbour a national hero and the youngest person to complete a solo, unassisted and non-stop trip around the world.

-“It really was such a special and unique time,” Jessica told Mamamia.
+"It really was such a special and unique time," Watson told Mamamia in 2019.

 "There are still some parts that still remain incredibly vivid to this day and I really do treasure those memories."

 Watch 16-year-old Jessica Watson set sail for her round-the-world voyage in October 2009.
-Post continues after video.
+Post continues below.

 "I do very much understand where people were coming from… the whole story wasn’t necessarily told and people didn’t know about the preparations.